Teodoro Bronzini: Peronism and beyond

-The conservative regime fell as a consequence of the so-called June 4th Revolution of 1943, followed by a military government and then by Perón presidency.
+The conservative regime fell as a consequence of the June 4th Revolution of 1943, followed by a military government and then by Perón's presidency.
 Bronzini returned to the Legislature for the periods 1948–51 and 1952–55 until the military coup of September 16, 1955.
 This legislative period saw him as a strong upholder of the freedom of speech and the financial accountability of the public spending.
-In 1957 he was elected representative for the convention of Santa Fe who reformed the National Constitution, which prevailed until the 1994 reform.
+In 1957 Bronzini was elected representative for the convention of Santa Fe who reformed the National Constitution, which prevailed until the 1994 reform.